This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Low-Light Conditions

-Some plants are surprisingly tolerant of low-light conditions.
-However, that’s probably not the case with most cacti.
+Certain plants thrive in low-light conditions while most cacti require more sunlight.
 Many of their habitats average five or more hours of sunlight a day.

 Plants need sunlight to conduct photosynthesis to produce energy.
 Luckily, you may find that moving your Montrose Cactus to a sunny room will fix the problem.